Material deprivation and low work intensity statistics

 Alongside income-related measures of poverty, a broader perspective of social inclusion can be obtained by studying other measures, for example, those relating to material deprivation.
 An analysis of material deprivation provides a more absolute rather than a relative analysis, as used for income poverty.
 The definition of material deprivation is based on the inability to afford a selection of items that are considered to be necessary or desirable, namely: having arrears on mortgage or rent payments, utility bills, hire purchase installments or other loan payments; not being able to afford one week’s annual holiday away from home; not being able to afford a meal with meat, chicken, fish (or vegetarian equivalent) every second day; not being able to face unexpected financial expenses; not being able to buy a telephone (including mobile phone); not being able to buy a colour television; not being able to buy a washing machine; not being able to buy a car; or not being able to afford heating to keep the house warm.
 The material deprivation rate is defined as the proportion of persons who cannot afford to pay for at least three out of the nine items specified above, while those who are unable to afford four or more items are considered to be severely materially deprived.

-Slightly more than one in every six (18.5 %) members of the EU-28 population was materially deprived in 2011, with just under half of these (8.9 % of the total population) being considered as experiencing severe material deprivation.
-The proportion of people that were materially deprived was highest in Bulgaria (60.1 %), Latvia (49.2 %) and Romania (47.7 %) among the EU Member States, with more than half of the materially-deprived persons in each of these countries experiencing severe material deprivation.
-Similarly, in Hungary, Lithuania and Greece, more than half of those considered as materially deprived experienced severe material deprivation.
-Less than one in ten people in Luxembourg, the Netherlands, the Nordic countries, Austria and Switzerland were materially deprived (see Figure 1).
+Slightly less than two out of ten (19.7 %) members of the EU-28 population was materially deprived in 2012, with just half of these (9.9 % of the total population) being considered as experiencing severe material deprivation.
+The proportion of people that were materially deprived was highest in Bulgaria (61.6 %), Romania (48.0 %), Latvia (44.5 %) and Hungary (44.0 %) among the EU Member States, with more than half of the materially-deprived persons in each of these countries experiencing severe material deprivation.
+Similarly, in Lithuania, Greece and Italy, more than half of those considered as materially deprived experienced severe material deprivation.
+Less than one in ten people in Luxembourg, the Netherlands, the Nordic Member States and Austria were materially deprived (see Figure 1).
+The same was the case in Iceland, Norway and Switzerland.

-Focusing upon severe material deprivation (Figure 2), in 2011 only 1.2 % of the population were severely deprived in Luxembourg and Sweden and 2.5 % or less were classified as being materially-deprived in the other Nordic countries and the Netherlands.
-Switzerland also had a very small percentage (1.0 %) of the population that were classified as being severely materially deprived.
-On the other hand, in Bulgaria and Latvia, more than 30 % of the population were found to be severely materially deprived, while more than 20 % of the population in Hungary and Romania fell within this category.
-Overall at the EU-28 level, the rate of severe material deprivation increased by 0.5 pp (and by 1 pp in the Euro area countries) between 2010 and 2011.
-The largest increases among the EU countries, were observed in Italy (4.3 pp), Latvia (4 pp), Greece (3.6 pp) and Hungary (1.5 pp).
-Severe material deprivation decreased in Bulgaria (-2.1 pp) and to a lesser extent in Romania (-1.6 pp), Poland (-1.2 pp) and Lithuania (-1.0 pp).
+Focusing upon severe material deprivation (Figure 2), in 2012 only 1.3 % of the population were severely deprived in Luxembourg and Sweden and 3.0 % or less were classified as being materially-deprived in the other Nordic countries and the Netherlands.
+Switzerland also had a very small percentage (0.8 %) of the population that were classified as being severely materially deprived.
+On the other hand, in Bulgaria, more than 40.0 % of the population were found to be severely materially deprived, while more than 20.0 % of the population in Romania, Hungary and Latvia fell within this category.
+Overall at the EU-28 level, the rate of severe material deprivation increased by 1.0 pp (and by 0.8 pp in the Euro area countries) between 2011 and 2012.
+The largest increases among the EU countries, were observed in Greece (4.3 pp), Italy and Cyprus (both 3.3 pp), the United Kingdom (2.7 pp), Hungary and Malta (both 2.6 pp).
+Severe material deprivation decreased significantly in Latvia (-5.4 pp).

 Factors of material deprivation rate

 There is considerable variation among Member States for both items.
-The percentage of people reporting difficulties to face unexpected expenses is 25 % or less in Sweden, the Netherlands, Austria, Luxembourg and Denmark as well as in Norway and Switzerland; while it is above 60 % in Lithuania, Croatia, Bulgaria and Hungary, reaching a maximum of 80.4 % in Latvia.
-Compared with 2010, the percentage of people reporting difficulties in facing unexpected expenses increased by more than 5 pp in Greece (6.2 pp), Romania (5.7 pp), Italy (5.3 pp) and Ireland (5.2pp).
-At the same time it fell by more than 2 pp only in Slovakia (-2.4 pp) and Austria (-2.2 pp).
-Also Switzerland reported a large decrease (-2.6 pp).
+The percentage of people reporting difficulties to face unexpected expenses is 25.0 % or less in Sweden, the Netherlands, Austria, Luxembourg and Malta as well as in Norway and Switzerland; while it is above 60.0 % in Lithuania, Croatia, Bulgaria and Latvia reaching a maximum of 74.3 % in Hungary.
+Compared with 2011, the percentage of people reporting difficulties in facing unexpected expenses increased by more than 6 pp in Greece (6.1 pp), the United Kingdom (6.2 pp), but these may, at least in part, reflect methodological changes causing a break in series in 2012 and Portugal (6.8 pp).
+At the same time it fell by more than 2 pp only in Latvia (-6.8 pp), Cyprus (-2.4 pp) and Malta (-2.2 pp).
+Also Iceland reported a large decrease (-2.8 pp).

 Severe material deprivation by household type